First known Black person in Chatham was a slave

 According to supporters of the municipal motion, these words have gained an added significance during the recent Black Lives Matter marches taking place across the world following the death of George Floyd.

 “The history of Emancipation Day in context of Black Lives Matter is very important all over because Emancipation Day is not only a cause for celebration and the end of slavery in the British Empire.
 It’s also used as a day to voice concerns and protest against concerns of ongoing oppression,” said Deirdre McCorkindale, historian and member of the Chatham-Kent Black Historical Society, who is also helping to bring the motion to the municipal forefront.

-McCorkindale said in the 1800s Chatham-Kent’s black community would have parades through the streets and use the opportunity to talk oppression still faced under the British Empire.
+McCorkindale said in the 1800s Chatham-Kent’s Black community would have parades through the streets and use the opportunity to talk about oppression still faced under the British Empire.

 “So it’s kind of important to have that day to celebrate, reflect and work toward doing better,” she said.